 But they’re all under the same domain.

 Doesn’t matter. these are all part of the same domain.
 The result?
 They’ll all share the same eight events.

-While those separate segments, marketing departments, and agencies can all report with custom conversions and target with A website custom audience matches people who visit your website with people on Facebook.
-You can then create ads to show to that audience. for activity that is relevant to their sections of the website, it would be impossible to use all of their various web events for optimization.
+While those separate segments, marketing departments, and agencies can all report with custom A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+Examples of conversions include purchases, leads, content views, add to cart, and registrations.
+More and target with A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience.
+More for activity that is relevant to their sections of the website, it would be impossible to use all of their various web events for optimization.

 What should they do??